Permissions & Deliverability

 SEO Manager

 Hi!
 My name is Cai, and I've worked in digital marketing for many years.
 More recently, I've been concentrating on email marketing, through testing tools and writing guides.
+I have hands-on experience with WordPress email plugins like MailPoet.
 And I've also picked up a bit of SEO know-how along the way!
 If you've got questions about these or any related subjects, I'll be happy to help!

 Robert Brandl